Use the Toolkit helper classes to maintain harmony and alignment in the UI.

 </div>

-<!-- @small viewports = gap of 4x.
+To play around with spanning grid columns you can find a demo here<!-- @small viewports = gap of 4x.
 Otherwise, it's 8x. -->

 <div demo-grid class="l-grid l-col-3 l-gap-8x l-sm-gap-4x">